itbuff/laraveltutorials/samba_tutorial.md

 > ### Additional notes:
 > This tutorial assumes that your Windows server is the Primary DHCP and DNS server.
 As such ubuntu should be setup as **MANUAL NETWORK SETTING**.
 If you are going to install ubuntu from scratch., which you should, then just after the installer discovers your hardware configuration, ***press on the back button*** which will allow you to choose manual network settings.
 Refer to Data Used above for IP settings. make sure to use the right IP address for your network.
 >
-> ### This tutorial procedures was tested with the following software:
+> ### This tutorial's procedures was tested with the following software:
 >
 > | Option                            | Data                            |
 > |-----------------------------------|---------------------------------|